 Purity ales are infact a food product.
 They should be stored and served under hygenic food standard conditions.

-Store cool between 10-12C, all year round.
+- Store cool between 10-12C, all year round.

-Use a cellar unit or heating unit to keep this tempreature constant.
+- Use a cellar unit or heating unit to keep this tempreature constant.

+- Wash down any spillages immediately.
 Dont store other foods (meats, vegetables, fruits), in the beer cellar.

 All the gear and no idea?
 Or a good idea but short on gear?
 Either way if you need support we can help…

-Rack all casks onto auto-tilts or gantries on the day of delivery, or as soon as space allows.
+- Rack all casks onto auto-tilts or gantries on the day of delivery, or as soon as space allows.

-Make sure you have enough taps for all your casks.
+- Make sure you have enough taps for all your casks.

-Clean shive and keystone using diluted line cleaner and brush.
+- Clean shive and keystone using diluted line cleaner and brush.

-Tap and vent on day of delivery, (within 12 hours)
+- Tap and vent on day of delivery, (within 12 hours)

-Use the smallest cask size possible.
+- Use the smallest cask size possible.

-Aim to sell one cask per day, and never have a cask on sale for more than three days.
+- Aim to sell one cask per day, and never have a cask on sale for more than three days.

-- Release pegs of on sale casks.
+- Check cellar temperature.
+Release pegs of on sale casks.

 - Check condition and taste of on sale casks before putting on sale.